Ruslana: 2011–2012: The Voice of Ukraine and Ukrainian album Ey-fori-YA

 In 2011, Ruslana was appointed as one of the judges of the Ukrainian version of The Voice show.
 Her involvement in the project was featured on the Dutch TV where the original show of the series kicked off.
 Eventually, Ruslana's alumni, Tonya Matvienko, placed 2nd in the grand final of the Ukrainian show.

 Also in 2011, her song Wild Dances was used by the American gymnast Jordyn Wieber as the soundtrack for her floor exercise.
 Wieber eventually became the 2011 World Women's All-Around Champion and won the golden medal at the 2012 Summer Olympics performing her floor exercise on Ruslana's song.

 In April 2012 the new Ukrainian language album ЕЙ-форі-Я (EY-fori-YA) was released in Ukraine.
-The album on which Ruslana had worked for four years was produced in the USA, Sweden and Ukraine produced by Vlad Debriansky and Ruslana and features musicians such as Rusty Allen, Victor Little, George Benson, Brian Coller and others.
+The album on which Ruslana had worked for four years was produced in the US, Sweden and Ukraine produced by Vlad Debriansky and Ruslana and features musicians such as Rusty Allen, Victor Little, George Benson, Brian Coller and others.

 Despite its intercontinental rock and pop nature, the album EY-fori-YA and the three songs taken from it previously is based on Slavic rhythms.
 Ruslana integrated old Slavic circle dances, liturgies and elements of classic pieces of Russian composers including Glinka, Tschaikowsky, Mussorgsky, and Rachmaninow.

 The album is designed for flash mob type synchronous dances.
 In April/May 2012 she toured 11 Ukrainian cities with a unique show concept called OGO Show.
 During these open-air events Ruslana appeared as lead dancer teaching the audience the moves.
 The audience doesn't consume passively, but is integrated into the show.
 More concept concerts followed within the framework of the EURO 2012 public fan events.